In this guide, we explain what information you can retrieve from the uptime reports in the Semonto dashboard and how to interpret the results.

 An uptime report shows the percentage of time your website, webshop or server has been working and available.
 It also lists the number of times problems occurred and how long these issues lasted.
 An uptime report is an objective tool to measure the availability of your service.

-Sign into Semonto Supervisor.
+Sign into the Semonto dashboard.
 You can find the login at the top right corner of the Semonto website.
 Once logged in, you will see an overview of all the sites and servers that you are monitoring, also referred to as 'monitors'.
 For each monitor, you will see three dots on the right side.
 If you click on them, a dropdown list will appear, mentioning 'Uptime Report.'

 There is also a direct link to the uptime reports from the 'Details' section.

 The uptime report reads like a calendar.
 For each day, you can see the percentage of time your service was up and running.
 If Semonto found issues with your monitor, the report will reflect this as well.
 You will see the duration of each problem expressed in percentages.
 Errors appear in red, warnings in yellow.